Learn To Fly Fish Program

 • Weaverville, CA

-LTFF Level 3 Fish-out - Trinity River for Steelhead, 11/2 & 3
+LTFF Level 3 Fish-out - Trinity River for Steelhead, 11/8 & 11/9

 Have you ever caught a steelhead?
 This fish-out is your chance!

 Join us for guided fishing with the experts at Confluence Outfitters www.confluenceoutfitters.com.
 The Learn to Fly Fish (LTFF) Trinity River Fish-out is offered initially to students enrolled in their 3rd year of the LTFF Program.
-When registration opens, each student can only sign up for one day of fishing (Group 1 on Sat., 11/2, or Group 2 on Sun., 11/3); however, you may be able to join us for both days if the fish-out doesn't fill up right away.
+When registration opens, each student can only sign up for one day of fishing (Group 1 on Sat., 11/8, or Group 2 on Sun., 11/9); however, you may be able to join us for both days if the fish-out doesn't fill up right away.
 We will send an announcement to the group if and when we need to open this event further.

 We will plan a casual no-host dinner for Saturday evening.
-We will provide details in the pre-fishout Zoom meeting.
+We will provide details in the pre-fish-out Zoom meeting.

 Trinity River Fishing License Requirements: You must have a regular freshwater fishing license (a daily license or a season license) AND a Steelhead Catch Report Card.